 Scan and/or photocopy the identity page(s), all visa pages, and admission stamp or Form I-94 in your passport.
 Keep photocopies in a place separate from your passport.
 These copies are very helpful in replacing a lost or stolen passport.

 Do not carry your passport and original immigration documents every day.
 Only carry your passport and immigration documents if you are going to an office, agency, or bank where you must show them to do business.
 Otherwise, leave them at home in a safe place.

 Keep your apartment/house/dorm room locked at all times even when you are there.
 Lock your car, even when you are in it.

 Always look through the peephole of your house or apartment door and fasten the safety chain before opening the door for a stranger.

-Bring any potential security problems, such as broken locks, burnt out lights, and outside doors left unlocked, to the attention of your landlord or housing director.
+Tell your landlord about potential security problems, such as broken locks, burnt out stairway lights, and outside doors left unlocked.

 Ask service people (telephone or electric company workers, police, etc.) for proper identification when they ask to enter your apartment/house/dorm room.